goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 <center>
     <img src="images/fastApp-microservices.png" width="500px" alt="App diagram, microservices mode" />
-    <figcaption>Multiple instances of App with different set of features for every instances</figcaption>
+    <figcaption>Multiple instances of App with a different set of features for every instance</figcaption>
 </center>

 In this example, we want to have:

-- __Frontend.__ This service only serve the UI.
-It won't serve any API request, but it handle the UI of both `auth` and `library` module.
+- __Frontend.__ This service only serves the UI.
+It won't serve any API request, but it handles the UI of both `auth` and `library` modules.
-- __Backend.__ This service only serve API request from `Frontend` or other external applications, and pass them into respective services.
+- __Backend.__ This service only serves API request from `Frontend` or other external applications, and pass them into respective services.
-- __Auth Service.__ This service handle any event/RPC call for `auth` module.
-It also handle every database operation related to `auth` module.
+- __Auth Service.__ This service handles any event/RPC call for `auth` module.
+It also handles every database operation related to `auth` module.
-- __Library Service.__ This service handle any event/RPC call for `library` module.
-It also handle every database operation related to `library` module.
+- __Library Service.__ This service handles any event/RPC call for `library` module.
+It also handles every database operation related to the `library` module.

 # Next